zak-9130/Detecting-beginning-and-end-of-activities/README.md

 	 - test1=IMU(path+filename)

-path = durectory of your file
+- path = directory of your file

-filename= name of your filewith the extension (example :"filename.csv").
+- filename= name of your filewith the extension (example :"filename.csv").

 When you use notebook, use dataframe